myTerminal/faded-multiselect/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 [![License](https://img.shields.io/badge/LICENSE-GPL%20v3.0-blue.svg)](https://www.gnu.org/licenses/gpl.html)

-A simple skinnable multiselect dropdown for web
+A simple skinnable multi-select dropdown for web

 ## Features

-* An easy to use multiselect dropdown that works out of the box with a simple function invocation.
+* An easy to use multi-select dropdown that works out of the box with a simple function invocation.
-* Can be easily themed
+* Can be easily themed for any host application

 ## How to Use